vaibhav-997/Ecommerce-Project/Readme.md

 Contributions are welcome!
 Feel free to open issues or pull requests.

 ## Testing

 - Postman Collection: [Link to Postman Collection](https://www.postman.com/spacecraft-cosmonaut-577274/workspace/ecommerce-project/collection/28346677-c73c2b82-4fcb-476e-b3aa-a35bf00a916f?action=share&creator=28346677&active-environment=28346677-43feaf50-e1be-472c-b816-984c6497eca8)

-1. download the code and fill the env variables with your database url and the cloudinary configuration
+1. Download the code and fill the env variables with your database URL and the Cloudinary configuration.
-2. You can use this postman collection for testing the routes after successfully connecting with your database and after login with cloudinary account
+2. Use this Postman collection for testing the routes after successfully connecting with your database and after login with a Cloudinary account.

 ## Frontend Images

+_Add screenshots or visual representations of your frontend here._

 ## Contact

-For inquiries or feedback, please contact [Vaibhav Inamdar] at [inamdarvaibhav758@gmail.com].
+For inquiries or feedback, please contact [Vaibhav Inamdar](mailto:inamdarvaibhav758@gmail.com).

 # Ecommerce-Project